Stinging Nettles Uses and Benefits in Nettle Tea, Beer, Juice and Chicken Feed

 Sometime back I came across instructions on how to get a capon to look after chickens using nettles.
 I have never tried it, so I cannot tell you whether it works or not!
 Perhaps some of you have, and will let us know!

-Apparently capons can easily be taught to clutch a fresh brood of chickens : First, the fowl is made so tame that it will feed from your hand.
+Apparently capons can easily be taught to clutch a fresh brood of chickens: First, the fowl is tamed so that it will feed from your hand.
 As evening approaches pluck some feathers from his breast and rub the bare skin with some nettles, placing the chickens beneath him.
 This is repeated two or three nights in succession, till the capon takes to his brood.
 When one brood is grown up, another nearly hatched may be placed under him in the same way and he will apparently make a jolly good substitute for a hen!

 Stinging Nettle Root for Dyeing